milajoviic/exploratory-testing-command-completion/README.md

-# Documentation for exploratory testing the Command Completion functionality in IntelliJ IDEA
+# Documentation for exploratory testing of Command Completion functionality in IntelliJ IDEA
 ## 📁 Test documentation
 -> src
   -> testing